 Program Overview

 The introduction of electronic health records and health databases within the clinical setting has transformed health care.
 Medical Informatics has emerged as a new field of study that bridges human-computer interactions in the health care space, as well as how the data we collect in these settings can be leveraged to improve patient safety, outcomes, and quality.
-Graduates of the program will be well-qualified for rewarding careers in health data analysts, system evaluators, and annotators.
+Graduates of the program will be well-qualified for rewarding careers as health data analysts, system evaluators, and annotators.

 The GW School of Medicine and Health Sciences offers a Graduate Certificate for Biomedical Informatics.